recordhouse/recordhouse.github.io/about.md

 comments: false
 ---

 Thank you for visiting my site.
-I am a front-end engineer who loves UX design.
+I am a front-end developer who is interested in user experience.
-We are thinking about the pattern of thinking from the user's point of view and providing various contents.
-If you are interested in me, please contact me below.
+If you have any questions about me, please contact me below.

 **may u needs ✨**
 - **GitHub**: [https://github.com/seongjukang](https://github.com/seongjukang)